KhronosGroup/SPIRV-Guide/chapters/untyped_pointers.md

 Notice that `OpLoad` and `OpStore` both have two operands, and **both** can figure out the type is `%uint`.
 This is the **core motivation** of this extension, to remove the need for having to declare the `%uint` type here in the `Pointer` operand.

-With untyped pointer, we still want will use the access chain to get the `StorageClass`, but we can now remove the redundancy by first turning the pointer into an untyped pointer.
+With untyped pointer, we still use the access chain to get the `StorageClass`, but we can now remove the redundancy by first turning the pointer into an untyped pointer.

 ```diff
    %uint = OpTypeInt 32 0